1996–97 Seattle SuperSonics season: Off-season

+Regular season

-Coming off their trip to the NBA Finals, the SuperSonics posted an 11-game winning streak after losing two of their first three games of the regular season.
-The team later on posted a nine-game winning streak in January, then won seven straight games in February, and held a 32–15 record at the All-Star break.
-The SuperSonics won their third Division title in four years, finishing in first place in the Pacific Division with a 57–25 record, earning the second seed in the Western Conference, and qualifying for the NBA playoffs for the seventh consecutive year.
+With the addition of McIlvaine, the SuperSonics posted an 11-game winning streak after losing two of their first three games of the regular season.
+The team posted a nine-game winning streak in January, and later on held a 32–15 record at the All-Star break.
+The SuperSonics posted a seven-game winning streak in February, and won their third Division title in four years, finishing in first place in the Pacific Division with a 57–25 record, and earning the second seed in the Western Conference; the team qualified for the NBA playoffs for the seventh consecutive year.
 The SuperSonics had the sixth best team defensive rating in the NBA.

 Gary Payton averaged 21.8 points, 7.1 assists and 2.4 steals per game, contributed 119 three-point field goals, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team, while Shawn Kemp averaged 18.7 points, 10.0 rebounds and 1.5 steals per game, and Detlef Schrempf provided the team with 16.8 points, 6.5 rebounds and 4.4 assists per game, but only played 61 games due to a foot injury.
-In addition, Hersey Hawkins contributed 13.9 points and 1.9 steals per game, and led the SuperSonics with 143 three-point field goals, while off the bench, sixth man Sam Perkins provided with 11.0 points per game and 122 three-point field goals, Cummings averaged 8.2 points and 4.1 rebounds per game in 45 games, and McIlvaine, who was the team's starting center, contributed 3.8 points, 4.0 rebounds and led them with 2.0 blocks per game.
+In addition, Hersey Hawkins contributed 13.9 points and 1.9 steals per game, and led the SuperSonics with 143 three-point field goals, while off the bench, sixth man Sam Perkins provided with 11.0 points per game and 122 three-point field goals, Cummings averaged 8.2 points and 4.1 rebounds per game in 45 games, Stewart provided with 4.3 points per game, and McIlvaine, who was the team's starting center, contributed 3.8 points, 4.0 rebounds and 2.0 blocks per game.
 Defensive guard Nate McMillan only played just 37 games this season due to a torn right abductor muscle, as he averaged 4.6 points, 3.8 assists and 1.6 steals per game.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Payton, Kemp and Schrempf were all selected for the 1997 NBA All-Star Game, as members of the Western Conference All-Star team; it was Schrempf's third and final All-Star appearance.
+Payton posted a double-double of 17 points and 10 assists, despite the Western Conference losing to the Eastern Conference, 132–120.
 Meanwhile, Perkins participated in the NBA Three-Point Shootout.
 Payton finished in sixth place in Most Valuable Player voting, and also finished in second place in Defensive Player of the Year voting, behind Dikembe Mutombo of the Atlanta Hawks, while Kemp finished tied in sixth place, and Perkins finished tied in fifth place in Sixth Man of the Year voting.

-In the Western Conference First Round of the 1997 NBA playoffs, the SuperSonics trailed 2–1 to the 7th-seeded Phoenix Suns, but won the series in five games.
-In the Western Conference Semi-finals, they faced off against the Houston Rockets, who had home-court advantage in the series, and took a 3–1 series lead; the SuperSonics won the next two games to even the series, but lost Game 7 to the Rockets.
+The SuperSonics finished 13th in the NBA in home-game attendance, with an attendance of 699,952 at the KeyArena at Seattle Center during the regular season.